T1mofi/AR_drawing_tool_for_iOS/Documents/Software Requirements Specification.md

 1. User permission to access the camera must be obtained.
 2. The compass and accelerometer of the device should work correctly.
 3. The application can be used only in good lighting.
-// correct
-4. When user interact with app he should move device slowly.
+4. When user interact with app he should move device at slow, steady pace.
-?5.
-There are not bad not structured surfaces.

 ## 3. System Requirements